iterative/dvc.org/content/docs/command-reference/commit.md

 [pipeline](/doc/command-reference/dag) is in development/experimentation; when
-force-updating the `dvc.lock` or `.dvc` files without reproducing stages or pipelines; or when DVC <abbr>outputs</abbr> are added to a stage, manually generated or edited.
+force-updating the `dvc.lock` or `.dvc` files without reproducing stages or pipelines; or when DVC <abbr>outputs</abbr> are added to a stage, manually generated, or edited.
 These scenarios are further detailed below.

 - Code or data for a stage is under active development, with multiple iterations (experiments) in code, configuration, or data.
 Use the `--no-commit` option of